 Some options for glass furniture include glass-topped tables (like coffee tables, end tables, and dining room tables), cabinets with glass doors, and glass shelves.
 If you’re looking for light, airy glass furniture, you might try looking at contemporary furniture designers and stores; if you’re looking for elegant, period glass furniture (such as Art Deco style pieces), try looking at flea markets and antique furniture stores.

 If you have a piece of furniture, like a table, that you love but would like to spruce up, consider adding a glass top!
 A glass tabletop can add light to an old piece and make it look new again.
 Jack’s Glass offers custom glass tabletops created to your specifications in just a few days!
-You can input the exact dimensions you need and even choose the glass type, thickness, color, and edge work.
-We’ll even ship the top directly to your door!
-(Visit our online store here.)

 For more inspiration when it comes to glass tabletops, read Give Your Office a Distinguished Look With Glass Tabletops.
 These tips can be used at the office or at home.